Do I Need A Metabolic Reset?

 ○ By the time you are ready to cut, all of those overly full, bloated feelings that you may have experienced as you increased your calories should have subsided.
 You should feel comfortable eating at your Maintenance calories (TDEE).
 You should not feel like an over-stuffed turkey on Thanksgiving, in fact you should feel hungry again!
 These are all signs that your metabolism has returned to a normal state.

 No matter what your dieting history, EM2WL will work for you.
 It is all just a matter of doing your research, figuring out your “numbers” and determining what plan will be correct for you, and then putting that plan in place to get you to your caloric goal.
 Each person’s plans will be different.
 Some people will see results in as little as 4 – 6 weeks, while others may take as long as a year, depending on their dieting history (the more severe the dieting history, the longer the “metabolic healing” can be expected to take).
 Research and patience will be key, in either case.
-And, if you need help along the way, EM2WL is here to help with our Personalized Coaching Programs.
+And, if you need help along the way, EM2WL is here to help with our online courses and coaching programs.